-SERIOUS DAMAGE includes but is not limited to insect, rodent or bird filth; visible mold, rancid flavor, decay; imbedded or adhering dirt, solder, shell or mesocarp.
+SERIOUS DAMAGE includes but is not limited to insect, rodent or bird damage, visible mold - rancidity - decay or adhering dirt - solder - shell - or mesocarp.
+Examples include:

 ADHERING MATTER - cashew meal or extraneous matter on the surface of the kernel causing permanent discoloration.